 Still, Black Rain is saddled with an excessively imitative script that mimics too many other movies of the period.
 The story is a rough collage of French Connection II, Beverly Hills Cop, Year of the Dragon, and any number of films where cop avenges partner killed by nefarious villain half-way through, only here there’s also the stalwart ethnic buddy cop to step into his place, thus lassoing two clichés at once.
 It’s worth noting how many of the actors in the piece played the same roles in other films, including Spencer who filled the boss part for Al Pacino's detective in the same year’s

-Scott’s very real gifts as a director, which can at their best extend much deeper than merely making pretty pictures to create worlds in holistic depth - nobody noticed the brilliance of the panoramic detail in American Gangster partly because he made it look so easy - is often hamstrung by his inability to transcend formulaic writing, and that limitation is fully on display here.
+Scott’s very real gifts as a director, which can at their best extend much deeper than merely making pretty pictures but create worlds in holistic depth - nobody noticed the brilliance of the panoramic detail in American Gangster partly because he made it look so easy - is often hamstrung by his inability to transcend formulaic writing, and that limitation is fully on display here.
 Black Rain could have used being far shorter and quicker to the punch, and the grimy momentum it builds in the first half-hour is squandered through a meandering mid-section and a throwaway infiltrate-the-enemy-hideout climax.
 Nonetheless there’s something ineffably soulful in moments like when Nick seeks out Joyce’s apartment chiefly to give himself a space to grieve Charlie’s death.
 One long scene, in which Nick searches one of Sato’s hideouts, sees his orgy of destruction prove to not be about investigation but only about impotent, childish frustration, and externalising the anger inherent in his Yankee masculine individualism, constantly stymied by the formalism of Japan and the modern world’s niceties.
 Appropriate metaphysical menace infuses the infernal fires of the steelworks which Nick and Masahiro track Sato and Sugei to, and the very climax sees cop and quarry fighting to the death in black mud in a farmers’ field, having stripped their presumptions down to primal urges of survival and vengeance.
-It's reminiscent, surely deliberately, of The Seven Samurai’s final reductive struggle.
+It's reminiscent, perhaps deliberately so, of The Seven Samurai’s final reductive struggle.
 The film doesn’t bear the weight of such comparisons, at least in dramatic terms, but it’s a dazzling audio-visual jazz.